StreamReader Constructor (String, Encoding, Boolean, Int32)

 The character encoding to use.

-Indicates whether to look for byte order marks at the beginning of the file.
+true to look for byte order marks at the beginning of the file; otherwise, false.

 The minimum buffer size, in number of 16-bit characters.